SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 He wants to know the average interest of all deposits groups split by whether the deposit **has expired** or **not.**

-But that's not all.
+But that is not all.
 He wants you to select deposits with **start date after 01/01/1985.**

 Order the data **descending** by Deposit Group and **ascending** by Expiration Flag.